Glossary

 Pattern Recognition

 The automated identification of regularities, correlations, or structures in data using AI algorithms.
-In financial contexts, this involves detecting non-obvious relationships that may indicate trading opportunities.
+In financial contexts, this involves detecting non-obvious relationships that may indicate trading opportunities or factor-based signals.

 Behavioral Cascade